FrancescoGradi/CombatManager/README.md

 ## A cross-platform app to manage buffs in your D&D/Pathfinder adventures

-DnD and Pathfinder are very complex games, especially when it comes to battles, since there are many active **buffs** to manage.
+D&D and Pathfinder are very complex games, especially when it comes to battles, since there are many active **buffs** to manage.
 This app wants to help players with that aspect of the games by providing a way to **count** all **bonus/malus** and to add them to basic modifiers.

 It allows to select a buff from a list and it provides _automatic updates_ for us.